 - Ask: Ask God to meet your own needs.

 - Intercession: Prayer for others.

 - Confession: Confess your sins to God.

-- Have faith: “But he must ask in faith without any doubting, for the one who doubts is like the surf of the sea, driven and tossed by the wind.”
+- Have faith: “But let him ask in faith, with no doubting, for he who doubts is like a wave of the sea driven and tossed by the wind.”
 (James 1:6)

-- Confess our sins: “If I regard wickedness in my heart, The Lord will not hear;” (Psalm 66:18).
+- Confess our sins: “If I regard iniquity in my heart, The Lord will not hear.”
+(Psalm 66:18)

-- Ask according to His will: “This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.”
-(1 John 5:14).
+- Ask according to His will: “Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.”
+(1 John 5:14)

 Hints for Effective Prayer:

-- Ending our prayer by saying “Amen” means praying with one’s true heart and agreeing with what has been said (Matthew 6:18)
+- Ending our prayer by saying “Amen” means praying with one’s true heart and agreeing with what has been said (1 Chronicles 16:36).